M26 Pershing

-The M26 Pershing is a heavy tank, later designated as a medium tank, (Note: The Pershing was briefly classified as a heavy tank between mid-1945 and mid-1947, but was classified as a medium tank from the beginning of the development of the T20-series in Spring 1942 to its entry in service in mid-1945 and from mid-1947 to later.) formerly used by the United States Army.
+The M26 Pershing is a heavy tank, later designated as a medium tank (Tank, Medium, M26), (Note: The Pershing was briefly classified as a heavy tank between mid-1945 and mid-1947, but was classified as a medium tank from the beginning of the development of the T20-series in Spring 1942 to its entry in service in mid-1945 and from mid-1947 to later.) formerly used by the United States Army during the early years of the Cold War.
 It was used in the last months of World War II during the Invasion of Germany and extensively during the Korean War.
 The tank was named after General of the Armies John J. Pershing, who led the American Expeditionary Force in Europe during World War I.

-The M26 was intended as a replacement of the M4 Sherman, but a prolonged development period meant that only a small number saw combat in Europe.
+The M26 was intended as a replacement for the M4 Sherman, but a prolonged development period meant that only a small number saw combat in Europe.
 Based on the criteria of firepower, mobility, and protection, US historian R. P. Hunnicutt ranked the Pershing behind the German Tiger II heavy tank, but ahead of the Tiger I heavy and Panther medium tanks.
 It was withdrawn in 1951 in favor of its improved derivative, the M46 Patton, which had a more powerful and reliable engine and advanced suspension.
 The lineage of the M26 continued with the M47 Patton, and was reflected in the new designs of the later M48 Patton and M60 tank.